Euthymius I of Constantinople: Life

-At the time of Basil's death in 886, Euthymius was a monk in the monastery of the Theotokos of the Spring.
+At the time of Basil I's death in 886, Euthymius was a monk in the monastery of the Theotokos of the Spring.
 With Leo's accession to the throne, Euthymius was rewarded by being appointed as abbot of a newly built monastery in the Psamathia quarter in Constantinople, built on land confiscated from the exiled Leo Katakalon.
 According to the Vita Euthymii, he accepted only after the emperor agreed to recall Katakalon from exile and restore to him the rest of his properties.
 The monastery was inaugurated on 6 May 889 or 890 in the presence of Leo and the latter's brother, Stephen, who since December 886 was Patriarch of Constantinople.
 At about the same time (according to P. Karlin-Hayter in late 888 or early 889) he was also named to the post of syncellus, succeeding Stephen, who had held the post in tandem with the patriarchate since 886.
 This was an important office in the Byzantine ecclesiastical hierarchy, and several of its holders had subsequently advanced to the patriarchate.

-Despite his closeness to the new emperor, Euthymius' relationship with Leo was "notoriously stormy" (Shaun Tougher), and perhaps explains why did not succeed to the patriarchal throne until 907.
-The Vita Euthymii also assigns much of the blame for Euthymius's troubled relation with the emperor on the machinations of Zoe Zaoutzaina's father, Stylianos Zaoutzes.
-Zaoutzes' rivalry with Euthymius is a major theme of his hagiography, where the former is represented as an all-powerful minister whose ambitions and machinations are responsible for all errors and calamities of the reign, and with whom Euthymius was engaged in a battle "for the prize of Leo's soul".
-How far Stylianos' reported dominance reflects reality is questioned by Tougher, who points out that from the historical sources, Leo does not seem to have simply followed Stylianos' initiative, but to have retained control of affairs throughout his reign.
-Euthymius has also been seen by modern scholars as an advocate of the traditional aristocracy, and at odds with Leo's "foreign" (i.e. non-Byzantine Greek and non-aristocratic) advisers, such as the Armenian Zaoutzes, the Arab eunuch chamberlain Samonas, or the Italian Nicholas Mystikos, who preceded Euthymius on the patriarchal throne, although this probably has more to do with the obvious effort of the Vita to present Euthymius as a perfect saint, which leads it to denigrate his rivals.
+Despite his closeness to the new emperor, Euthymius I's relationship with Leo VI was "notoriously stormy" (Shaun Tougher), and perhaps explains why did not succeed to the patriarchal throne until 907.
+The Vita Euthymii also assigns much of the blame for Euthymius I's troubled relation with the emperor on the machinations of Zoe Zaoutzaina's father, Stylianos Zaoutzes.
+Zaoutzes' rivalry with Euthymius is a major theme of his hagiography, where the former is represented as an all-powerful minister whose ambitions and machinations are responsible for all errors and calamities of the reign, and with whom Euthymius I was engaged in a battle "for the prize of Leo's soul".
+How far Stylianos Zaoutzes' reported dominance reflects reality is questioned by Shan Tougher, who points out that from the historical sources, Leo does not seem to have simply followed Stylianos' initiative, but to have retained control of affairs throughout his reign.
+Euthymius I has also been seen by modern scholars as an advocate of the traditional aristocracy, and at odds with Leo VI's "foreign" (i.e. non-Byzantine Greek and non-aristocratic) advisers, such as the Armenian Stylianos Zaoutzes, the Arab eunuch chamberlain Samonas, or the Italian Nicholas I of Constantinople, who preceded Euthymius I on the patriarchal throne, although this probably has more to do with the obvious effort of the Vita to present Euthymius I as a perfect saint, which leads it to denigrate his rivals.